CodingNomads/javascript-labs/05-Collections/00-intro.md

 }
 ```

 In this script, copy in the function fToC that you have defined previously.
+Once you have it, open the test.html file, it should automatically be outputting the logs for your new script.
+If it is not, check that the file name is correct.

 ### Getting stuck

-You will inevitably get stuck at some point!

 If you get stuck, here or in subsequent labs, first try and identify exactly where you are getting stuck.
 Remember <a href="https://en.wikipedia.org/wiki/Rubber_duck_debugging" target="_blank">the rubber duck</a>.
 This state of stuck-ness is something you will become intimately familiar with throughout your career.
 Veteran programmers get stuck too, what makes them good is their ability to become unstuck, and rubber ducking is a great way to do that.
 Reading documentation is also a sure fire way to understand the problem.